brendanshaw14/Nuggets-Team-35/DESIGN.md

 *handleStdout- handles input from stdin- we are currently not sure if we will use this.
 *handleMessage- processes messages from the client and handles them accordingly.

-We will also likely need helper functions for

 We also anticipate the use of two helper modules for our server, `grid` and `player`.
 * Grid- stores the current map itself and any other necessary information, such as the map parameters and the players in the game.